The Olympus OM-D E-M1 Mark II is the flagship Micro Four Thirds camera of the Japanese manufacturer.

 Read my article Beginners Intro to Exposure Bracketing if you want to learn how to extend the Dynamic Range in your images.

-It works in landscape and portrait orientation and the sensor-shift covers up-down lef-right and rotation movements.
+It works in landscape and portrait orientation and the sensor-shift covers up-down left-right and rotation movements.
 I can’t believe how good it is, I haven’t used anything similar before.

 The EM1 II body is rated for up to 5.5 stops of image stabilization and when combined with in-lens image stabilization it provides the most powerful stabilization, rated to 6.5 shutter speed stops which allowed me to take photos of still subjects handling the camera for up to 2” in low light conditions keeping the ISO to a minimum.

-It works seamlessly with any lens you attach and if you don’t use an Olympus lens you just need to go to the menu and under the Image Stabilization menu you need to enter the focal lens relative to that lens to maximise its performance.
+It works seamlessly with any lens you attach and if you don’t use an Olympus lens (or any M43 lens as pointed out in the comments) you just need to go to the menu and under the Image Stabilization menu, you need to enter the focal lens relative to that lens to maximize its performance.
 There are 4 IS mode to choose from: